 Breast reduction surgery as the name implies is a procedure that removes excess breast fat, skin and glandular tissue.
-Also known as reduction mammoplasty, the surgery is designed to reduced discomfort from overly large breasts.
+Also known as reduction mammoplasty, the surgery is designed to help Huntington Beach women reduce discomfort from overly large breasts.
 The aim of the procedure is to reduce the size of the breasts.
 The surgery can also be used to make the areolas or darker portion of the nipples smaller.

 According to experts, over 1 million women across the nation suffer from overly large breasts.
 Such women have also complained of physical ailments such as numbness in their hands or face, neck pain and backaches.
 The ailments make otherwise simple processes such as picking up children, exercise and even sitting in some cases.

 According to plastic surgeon and author of When Less is More: the Complete Guide for Women Considering Breast Reduction Surgery, “Sometimes a woman with very large breasts will know instinctively that the extra weight on her chest is causing the problems but just as often she doesn’t recognize the connection and sometimes that can lead to years of unnecessary suffering.”

 Breast reduction procedures are chosen by Huntington Beach women for –